ColaLinN/cs-notes/docs/distributed-systems/04-state-consistency.md

 Why do we need formal Definition of consistency?

 1. We need to define what's the latest data, whether we can see the stale data.
-Whether we relaly need to read the latest data.
+Whether we really need to read the latest data.
 2. If there are multiple clients write or read simultaneously, what is the consistency, which one should client read?

 ### Serializability Consistency